 To learn more about our policies, please review the Facebook Community Standards.

 The purchase, sale or trade of firearms, ammunition and explosives between private individuals isn't allowed on Facebook.
-Please refer to this help center article for a list of items covered by this policy.
+Please refer to this Help Center article for a list of items covered by this policy.

-Firearm shops and online retailers are allowed to engage in commercial activity involving firearms and ammunition on Facebook (ex: offering a gun for sale) as long as all applicable laws and regulations are followed.
+Firearm shops and online retailers are allowed to engage in commercial activity involving firearms and ammunition on Facebook (example: offering a gun for sale) as long as all applicable laws and regulations are followed.